-For the other half of the respondents, the options were the same but the descriptions were in term of survival rates: {.90, .68, .34} for A, and {1.0, .77, .22} for B. In this case, only 25 percent of doctors preferred B. The difference in preferences over treatments when mortality rates versus survival rates are used to describe the options has been replicated many times with a general population, most famously in the "Asian disease" question presented to university students by Tversky and Kahneman (1981).
+For the other half of the respondents, the options were the same but the descriptions were in term of survival rates: {.90, .68, .34} for A, and {1.0, .77, .22} for B. In this case, only 25 percent of doctors preferred B. The difference in preferences over treatments when mortality rates rather than survival rates are used to describe the options has been replicated many times with a general population, most famously in the "Asian disease" question presented to university students by Tversky and Kahneman (1981).
 The midlevel theory or PEEM that explains the preference reversal is prospect theory (1979).
 Under this theory, individuals are risk averse over gains but risk-loving over losses.
-The example is a case of attribute framing, which occurs when an outcome or object is described along a single dimension in one of two logically equivalent ways-for example.
-One frame can be positive, e.g., "survival" or "half-full," and the other negative, "mortality" or "half-empty."
-The positive frame tends to lead to risk-averse preferences, and the negative frame tends to lead to risk-loving preferences.
+The example is a case of attribute framing, which occurs when an outcome or object is described along a single dimension in one of two logically equivalent ways.
+For example, one frame may be positive, e.g., "survival" or "half-full," and the other negative, "mortality" or "half-empty."
+The positive frame tends to lead to risk-averse preferences, and the negative frame to risk-loving preferences.

-The reason that we describe the findings of McNeil et al. instead of the Asian disease findings, which preceded them and are better known, is that a common criticism of findings on framing effects runs like this: "Yes, sure, the average person often acts inconsistently, but markets choose people with high skill and training in the judgments they have to make in their work.
+The reason that we described the findings of McNeil et al. instead of the Asian disease findings, which preceded them and are better known, is that a common criticism of findings on framing effects runs like this: "Yes, sure, the average person often acts inconsistently, but markets choose people with high skill and training in the judgments they have to make in their work.
 And so markets solve many of these problems."
-The evidence that many medical doctors violate extensionality shows that, like everyone else, they are subject to framing effects.
-Market forces in medicine do not eliminate the doctors who are susceptible to these effects.
+The evidence that many medical doctors violate extensionality shows that they too are susceptible to framing effects.
+Market forces in medicine do not eliminate such doctors.

 One's understanding of any situation is "the result of an active, constructive process, rather than a passive reception and registering of some external reality" (Ross and Nisbett, 1991, p.
 12).
 Akerlof (1989) gives powerful theoretical examples in which individuals have some freedom to choose what to believe and in which they interpret information in a biased way.
 Their biased interpretations lead to mistakes in public policy.
-(A topical example in the U.S. is public policy towards climate change.)
-The way options are presented create contextual frames that may affect cognition and preferences, and the mental frames that the decision-maker brings to a situation, as well as his interest in maintaining a positive self-image, influence how he processes information.
+(A topical example is U.S. public policy towards climate change.)
+The way options are presented and the mental frames that the decision-maker brings to a situation, as well as his interest in maintaining a positive self-image, influence how he processes information.
 Following North (1994, 2005) and Denzau and North (1994), we use the term mental models for these mental frames, but define them more broadly that they do.
-We use the term to include categories, identities, narratives, and worldviews.
-They are the 'cultural toolkit' that individuals use to perceive, interpret, and respond emotionally to a situation (Swidler, 1986).
+We use the term to include categories as well as identities, narratives, and worldviews.
+They are about what Ann Swidler (1986) calls the 'cultural toolkit' that individuals use to perceive, interpret, and respond emotionally to a situation.